roschlynnmichael/Patient-Monitoring-System/README.md

 Website made using ReactJS as the Frontend and Firebase as the backend

 Firebase handles all the authentication mechanisms such as Forgot password, update password, login and signup of user and logout.

+# Things yet to be implemented

+1. Page Beautification
+2. Fetching of data from firebase
+3. MAX30102 Oximeter Sensor